haxney/package/README.md

 ## TODO

-* Mechanism for allowing users to upload new versions of packages they have created.
-This may tie in with the Savannah project hosting site.
+* Mechanism for allowing package authors to upload new versions.

+* Allow the user to specify multiple archive sources.

+* Lock the archive while it's being rebuilt to avoid stomping on another process.

 * Setting the default Emacs load-path based on package.el.
 This is tricky because we may want to let the user set package-user-dir.